pendo-io/pendo-mobile-sdk/ios-integration/flutter-ios.md

 ## Step 2.
 Integration

 >[!NOTE]
->Both the `Scheme ID` and `API Key` can be found in your Pendo Subscription Settings under the App Details section
+>The `API Key` can be found in your Pendo Subscription Settings under the App Details Section.

 Add the following code as soon as the app starts:
 ```dart